Who is involved in the Fund?

 The Better Cotton GIF makes investments on an annual basis to fund capacity building projects that aim to help farmers adopt practices consistent with the Better Cotton Principles and Criteria.
 These projects are delivered by approved BCI Implementing Partners (IPs) in the following strategic focus countries: China, India, and Pakistan.
 It may also support growth in Central Asia, and throughout Africa, in partnership with the Aid by Trade Foundation.
 The Better Cotton GIF also supports direct programmes in Turkey, Mali, Mozambique and Senegal.
 Every September, IPs are invited to submit proposals to the Fund.
 Following a rigorous review process, funding is allocated to projects that align with the Fund’s annual priorities, long-term strategy and assessment criteria.
 Shortlisted proposals are presented in January to the Field Innovation and Impact Committee (FIIC), who vote on each proposal.

-By 2020, BCI aims to support 5 million farmers through its capacity building programmes, of which the Fund is projected to directly subsidise approximately 80-85%, primarily in India, Pakistan and across the African continent.
-To reach this milestone, the annual investment by the Fund must increase exponentially by 2020, requiring both governments and the private sector to remain committed contributors.
+By the end of the 2020-21 cotton season, BCI aims to support 5 million farmers through its capacity building programmes, of which the Fund is projected to directly subsidise approximately 80-85%, primarily in India, Pakistan and across the African continent.